Global trace formula for ultra-differentiable Anosov flows: Settings and statement of results

-However, in order to tackle the lack of hyperbolicity of the flow $\p{\phi_t}_{t \in \R}$ for small $t \geq 0$, we will study the shifted resolvent $\mathcal{L}_{t_0} \p{z-X}^{-1}$ (for some $t_0 >0$) instead of the resolvent $\p{z-X}^{-1}$.
-It turns out that it also allows to give a proof of the trace formula for a larger class of flows and potentials (than Gevrey), but we were not able to prove that the dynamical determinant has finite order for these systems (there is \emph{a priori} no reason for this to be true).
-Notice that the idea of working with the shifted resolvent $\mathcal{L}_{t_0}\p{z-X}^{-1}$ was already used in \cite{DZdet} but for a totally different reason (Dyatlov and Zworski shift the resolvent to make it belong to a certain class of operators for which a ``flat trace" is defined).
+However, in order to tackle the lack of hyperbolicity of the flow $\p{\phi_t}_{t \in \R}$ for small $t \geq 0$, we will decompose the powers of the resolvent $(z-X)^{-1}$ into the contributions of large times (a compact operator) and small times (which is very small, see Lemma \ref{lmdiscretespectrum} for details) and then apply Hennion's argument \cite{hennion} based on Nussbaum formula \cite{nussbaum}.
+It turns out that this method also allows to give a proof of the trace formula for a larger class of flows and potentials (than Gevrey), but we were not able to prove that the dynamical determinant has finite order for these systems (there is \emph{a priori} no reason for this to be true).
+This procedure is very similar in spirit with the idea of working with the shifted resolvent $\mathcal{L}_{t_0}\p{z-X}^{-1}$ used in \cite{DZdet} (which is an other way to neglect small times).

-In \S \ref{secDCC}, we introduce for all $\upsilon > 1$ and $\kappa \in \left]0,+\infty\right]$, a class of regularity $\mathcal{C}^{\kappa,\upsilon}$ using the language of Denjoy--Carleman classes (see \cite{nqa} for a survey on this topic).
+In \S \ref{secDCC}, we introduce for all $\upsilon > 1$ and $\kappa \in \left]0,+\infty\right[$, a class of regularity $\mathcal{C}^{\kappa,\upsilon}$ using the language of Denjoy--Carleman classes (see \cite{nqa} for a survey on this topic).
 These classes are larger than any Gevrey classes of regularity.
 Moreover, if $M$ is $\mathcal{C}^{\kappa,\upsilon}$ and $\tilde{\upsilon} > \upsilon$, we define a space $\mathcal{D}^{\tilde{\upsilon}}\p{M}'$ of generalized distributions on $M$ and, provided that $M$, $\p{\phi^t}_{t \in \R}$, and $g$ are $\mathcal{C}^{\kappa,\upsilon}$, we extend $\mathcal{L}_t$ and $X$ to operators from $\mathcal{D}^{\tilde{\upsilon}}\p{M}'$ to itself.
 These notions allow us to state our main result, which states that, acting on a suitable Hilbert space, $X$ has discrete spectrum and operators obtained by integrating the semi-group $\p{\mathcal{L}_t}_{t \geq 0}$ against a smooth function supported away from $t=0$ are trace class, with an explicit formula for their traces (see for instance \cite[Chapter IV]{Gohb} for the theory of trace class operator).